-Violence ruled out in family’s death
+Violent assault ruled out in death of Utah family

 Springville, Utah — A preliminary autopsy has ruled out a violent assault as the cause of death of five Utah family members, including three children, found in the parents’ bedroom over the weekend, authorities said.

 The examination found no evidence of gunshot wounds, stabbing or other visible injuries, investigators said Sunday.

 The causes of death will not be known until an analysis of blood samples is concluded, police Lt.
 Dave Caron said.
 The medical examiner’s office provided no time frame for the release of those results.

 Asked if foul play has been ruled out, Caron said, “I don’t rule out anything. … We haven’t ruled out anything except there was no violent trauma.
 We’re going to look at everything.”